Inside Deep Zoom –

 Adobe Petition #1:

-Native Mouse Wheel Support on Mac OS XAdobe touts the Flash Player as leading example for a cross-platform development environment.
-According to this article by Ted Patrick, an Adobe Evangelist, cross-platform is defined as follows:
+Adobe touts the Flash Player as leading example for a cross-platform development environment.
+According to this article by Ted Patrick, an Adobe Evangelist, cross-platform is defined as follows: Across operating systems and web browsers:

 - Identical APIs (classes, methods, properties, types, and return values)